germangar/makebsp-documentation/README.md

 - **q3map_surfacelight_nodeluxe**: Prevents the surface light from influencing the deluxe map's directionality.
 Instead it will only contribute color/energy (to prevent bumpmap distortions caused by trim lights).
 - **q3map_backsplash_nodeluxe**: Prevents the surface light's backsplash from influencing the deluxe map's directionality.
 - **q3map_lightColor <R G B>**: Alias for `q3map_lightRGB`.
 Sets the light emission color for the surface.
+- **q3map_maxsamplesize <value>**: Enforces a minimum lightmap resolution (quality floor) by establishing a maximum limit on the surface's `samplesize` value.
+Ignored during `-fast` compilations.
+- **q3map_minsmooth <value>**: Enforces a minimum lightmap smooth filter radius.
+It only acts if the global setting has a smaller smooth value than the requested minimum.
+Can be overridden by an entity's `smooth` key.

 ### Color Handling
 - **Global Application:** The new color processing pipeline applies globally.
 It works for shader commands (e.g., `q3map_lightRGB`, `q3map_lightColor`, `q3map_vertexcolor`) as well as entity keys (e.g., `color`, `_color`).